 The entire sales process, from finding opportunities to qualifying to closing deals, has changed immensely.
-With this change comes the need to adapt.
-But some sales representatives are still stuck in the old ways of their profession.
+But, like consumers, sales representatives have choices too.

 What Is Inbound Sales?